-Males are more lazy and females more active, but both genders can be trained with patience and good treats!
+Remember that descriptions above are only generic guidelines and each rat has its own personality!
+The choice is really up to you on which gender you, as most rats make awesome pets.
+Both genders can be trained with patience and good treats!
 Both genders make wonderful pets in the right environment.

 What You Need

 Before you bring your rats home, you will need a cage suitable for the number of rats you are purchasing.
 The bigger the better but be sure not to get a cage that is too small.
-The general rule is that there should be about 2 cubic feet of space per female rat and 3 cubic feet of space per male rat.
-You will also need an 8oz water bottle placed within reach of the rats, a food dish that is sturdy, chew-resistant, and will not easily tip over (or attaches to the cage), bedding, and a quality rat food (see below).
-Toys, igloos, tunnels, 12" wheel, and hammocks are great additions to your cage.
+The general rule is that there should be about 2 cubic feet of space per female rat and 3 cubic feet of space per male rat, but the footage can overlap a bit.
+You will also need an 8oz water bottle placed within reach of the rats.
+A food dish that is sturdy, chew-resistant, and will not easily tip over (or attaches to the cage) is recommended over just putting food on the floor of the cage.
+Other items that make great cage additions: bedding, a quality rat food, toys, igloos, tunnels, 12" wheel, and hammocks.
 Be creative!
-The more they have to play with, the happier they will be!
+The more they have to play with, the more enriched they will be!

 Your cage should be as large as possible, as rats, especially females, are quite active and love to move around.
 A wire cage with a metal bottom is best, as it allows maximum ventilation without escape.
 A cage that sits inside a plastic base or has wire bottom is also usable and works well for rats.
 The cage walls' bar spacing should be no more than 1/2" wide, as rats can easily fit through anything farther apart.
 Wire bar length really doesn't matter, but recommended is 1-6" length in horizontal bars.
 MBLU recommends horizontal bars for easy climbing and is preferred by rats over the vertical bars that restrict climbing (think of climbing a ladder vs a rope).
 Cages with a plastic base and/or plastic parts are not recommended as they can easily be chewed by your rats.
 A rat can escape by chewing through a corner of the plastic base within an hour.
 Not all rats chew, but why take the risk?
 MBLU recommends Critter Nation cages and MartinsCages, see Links page.